How to Reduce Nurse Turnover at Your Facility in 2025

 Nursing Turnover Statistics

-The Centers for Medicare and Medicaid Services (CMS) research has shown that higher nursing staff turnover rates are associated with lower quality of care.
-So much so, CMS started to include this data in their Nursing Home Five-Star Quality Rating System.
-With data now being collected from over 15,000 nursing homes and made public, more studies and statistics specific to nursing home staff turnover are finally emerging.
+Research from the National Database of Nursing Quality Indicators (NDNQI) has shown that higher nursing staff turnover rates are associated with a lower quality of care.
+In an effort to improve health outcomes, the Centers for Medicare and Medicaid Services (CMS) now incorporates nursing turnover rates into their Nursing Home Five-Star Quality Rating System.
+With data now being collected from over 15,000 long-term care facilities, more studies and statistics specific to nursing home staff turnover are finally emerging.

-To put the nursing home staff turnover rate into perspective, it’s almost double that of the hospital nursing staff turnover rate of 27.1%.
-Nursing facilities must replace over half of their nursing staff each year.
-These dire turnover rates come with a hefty price to patients, nursing staff, and facilities alike.
+To put the nursing home staff turnover rate into perspective, it’s almost double that of the hospital nursing staff turnover rate of 18.4%.
+Long-term care facilities must replace almost half of their nursing staff each year, which can have a significant impact on the quality of care they’re able to provide.

 Cost of Nurse Turnover

-The financial cost of nurse staff turnover affects hospitals nationwide.
-For instance, the average cost of turnover for a bedside RN is $40,038, resulting in as much as $6.5 million in losses per year.
-Each percent change in RN turnover costs or saves the average hospital $270,800 annually.
+The financial cost of employee turnover affects hospitals nationwide.
+For instance, the average cost of turnover for a bedside RN is $56,300, resulting in as much as $6.5 million in losses per year.
+Additionally, each 1% change in RN turnover costs or saves the average hospital $262,500 annually.
 While nursing home staff salaries are less than hospital staff salaries, it’s reasonable to speculate that nursing home staff turnover costs are also prohibitive.

 - Poorer health outcomes for residents.